PTR-91 Review: G3/KH-91 Legacy Rifle

 Overall this rifle has been very reliable.
 It had two failures to eject in the initial 50 rounds but has gone 100% after an initial couple of magazines.
 The expected break-in period is a few hundred rounds, but this one was ahead of the game.

-However, my experience with this PTR should not be taken as a good representation of all PTR-91 rifles.
+However, my experience with this PTR industries rifle should not be taken as a good representation of all PTR-91s.
 I have seen more than one come into the shop with serious quality control issues from the manufacturer that are totally unacceptable for any gun, let alone a gun that sells for more than $1,000.
 One, in particular, had a cocking handle that would become stuck in the forward position.
 It was almost impossible to get the bolt open without absolutely wrenching on the cocking handle.
-This issue should have been impossible to miss in even a cursory inspection of the rifle, yet it was shipped to a dealer.
+This issue should have been impossible to miss even in a cursory inspection of the rifle, yet it was shipped to a dealer.
 And while all manufacturers ship out lemons once in a while, this was not the first PTR I have seen with quality control issues.
 There are many discussions on the internet detailing similar issues, so I do not think this was a fluke or an unrepresentative sample.
 It is worth noting that PTR will address any functionality issues under their warranty.

 If you decide to buy a PTR, your best bet is to purchase one you can see in person.
 A thorough pre-purchase inspection would identify most potential problems.
 If possible, it is highly recommended to check the bolt gap and disassemble the rifle before purchase.
 The bolt gap should also be monitored throughout the life of the gun.
+Keep an eye on the condition of the bolt head as well, as wear and tear can affect the rifle’s performance over time.

 Regardless of projectile weight, the PTR-91 absolutely launches the empty brass.
 It usually returns from low earth orbit to land about 15 feet away at about 2 o’clock from the shooter.
 Fired brass shows marks from the fluted chamber and a large dent from impacting the edge of the receiver ejection port.